A Level Students:

 Locations and timings:

 The 2016 Summer School will take place at the Cranedale Centre nr Malton in the Yorkshire Wolds from Monday 22nd - Friday 26th August 2016.

-The Summer School is free to attend and all costs for accommodation, meals, and transport to and from the centre (usually by train) as well as local transport during the Summer School (by centre-owned minibuses) are covered by the programme.
+The Summer School is free to attend and all costs for accommodation, meals, and transport to and from the centre (usually by train) as well as local transport during the Summer School (by centre-owned minibuses) are covered by the Learning and Leading programme.

 The full days of outdoor fieldwork are designed to consolidate your existing knowledge and introduce you to new facets of fieldwork and outdoor learning.
 In the evenings, time is factored in for social activities, interactive learning and 'leisure' time.

 As a result of the Summer School you can expect to:

 - Improve your geographical skills, knowledge and understanding, see real-life case studies and try different fieldwork techniques.

 - Prepare for and find out more about studying geography at university.

 - Build confidence, independence, initiative, teamwork and leadership skills.

 See slideshows from previous summer schools to get an idea of what students have done in the past.
-A programme of the complete course itinerary will be available to download in due course.
+See below for this year's programme.

 The deadline for applying for the August 2016 Summer School is 5pm on Friday 20th May 2016.